MehmetMHY/insightred/README.md

    cd ..
    ```

 2. Set your environment variables in a file called ".env".
+Check out the "env_template" file to get an idea of the env variables needed.
 This file should contain the following content (you set your key values):

    ```
    # reddit bot keys